 “Things like the capacitor, which is like the battery, or the contractors, which are like electrical switches, are basic repairs,” said Carman.
 “But when you are faced with leaks in the coils or the compressor starts giving you issues, those are large repairs and you wouldn’t necessarily want to do it.”

-If you receive repair estimates that exceed what you hoped to spend, you might want to think about spending the money on a replacement, he added.
+If you have repair estimates that exceed what you expected to spend, you might want to consider spending the money on a replacement, he added.
 A new HVAC system will not only help you utilize your home improvement budget, but it will keep your house comfortable — regardless of what the weather report says.

 Sick of paying an arm and a leg for HVAC repairs, only to have the system give out again next month?
 Ask Service Experts about the benefits of their exclusive Advantage Program where you can subscribe to home comfort from a new, high-efficiency HVAC system with no down payment, no repair charges ever for labor or parts and no cost annual maintenance.